Wosiu6/balls-blazor-wasm/README.md

 ### Instructions

-You can clone it and run it out of the box in VS2022/Rider provided you have .NET 9 SDK installed.
-You might need to **install wasm-tools**.
+You can clone it and run it out of the box in VS2022/Rider.